petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 ---
 # Using Manual Actions

-Standalone triggers define custom triggers for running any type of object action manually.
-Once defined, users can run the action via the object definition's UI or headless APIs.
+When you use a standalone trigger in an object action, the action becomes manual, meaning it must be explicitly run in one of two ways:

+* by a user via the object definition's UI
+* with a call to the headless API

 This example creates a standalone action for sending notifications.